 How do I make an agility course for my dog?

-To make your own dog agility course at home, you will need a dedicated space in which you can place a dog tunnel made of durable nylon material, a pause box, weave poles, a dog walk, and a high jump.
+To make your own dog agility equipment, you will need a dedicated space in which you can place a dog tunnel made of durable nylon material, a pause box, weave poles, a dog walk, and a high jump.
 Many of these can be handmade with materials found in one’s home or bought online.

 Now you know a bit more about how to make a dog agility tunnel, it’s time to put your creative skills to the test.

 Tunnels are some of the most common staples of agility trials and dog obstacle courses.
-However, you must always make sure you consider your dog’s size, dog’s height and activity level before you start.
+However, you must always make sure you consider your dog’s size and dog’s height level before you start.
+Some people also ask us how much exercise does my dog need which is also an important factor to consider.
 After all, it really is a full-body workout for both you and your pet!